Skip to content

 For agencies starting their AI voice journey, the decision often comes down to build versus buy.
 Platforms like Retell and Vapi offer powerful tools for building custom solutions.
 Bland provides enterprise-grade infrastructure for internal use.

-Trillet takes a different approach: providing a complete solution optimized for the most common agency use case, outbound calling and SDR operations.
-The included features eliminate development time, the native white-label preserves agency relationships, and the competitive pricing enables profitable scaling.
+Trillet takes a different approach: providing a complete white-label platform for agencies optimized for common agency use cases across inbound reception, outbound calling, and campaign work.
+The included features eliminate development time, the native white-label preserves agency relationships, and the transparent per-minute pricing enables profitable scaling.

 The market has room for all approaches.
 Enterprise clients need Bland's infrastructure.
 Developers want Vapi's flexibility.
 Agencies running outbound campaigns increasingly gravitate toward purpose-built solutions that work out of the box.